0 / 0

 3. Type the tag name, confidential.

-12. Click Create.
+11. Click Create.
 This rule now denies access for anyone trying to access the data in data assets that are tagged as “Confidential”.
 This rule applies in the Catalog Preview, Catalog Download, Data Refinery, and Project Asset preview.
 The rule doesn’t apply to the person who added the asset to a catalog.

-13. Watch Video Watch the video at 02:20 to see what other users see trying to access the CREDIT_SCORE data asset.
+12. Watch Video Watch the video at 02:20 to see what other users see trying to access the CREDIT_SCORE data asset.

-Checkpoint icon for Deny access rule Check your progress
+Checkpoint icon Check your progress

 The following image shows the data protection rule to deny access.
 This rule takes effect immediately.